 Intracavitary chemotherapy means injecting chemotherapy through a tube (catheter), directly into a body cavity.
 It gives a very high dose of chemotherapy to the tumour, but only a very low dose to the rest of the body.
 You may have intracavity chemotherapy for

 The peritoneum is a membrane that lines the abdominal cavity and covers the organs in the abdomen (tummy).
 Intra peritoneal (IP) chemotherapy means having the drugs injected directly into the cavity inside the peritoneum.

 This treatment is not used very often in the UK.
 When it is used, it is mainly for treating ovarian cancer that has spread to the peritoneum.
 There is more about intra peritoneal chemotherapy in the ovarian cancer section.
 Doctors may also use intra peritoneal chemotherapy to treat a rare type of cancer of the abdominal lining called peritoneal mesothelioma.

-You can have chemotherapy injected directly into the space between 2 two layers of skin like tissue covering the lungs (the pleura).
+You can have chemotherapy injected directly into the space between the 2 layers of skin-like tissue covering the lungs (the pleura).
 This is called intrapleural chemotherapy.
 Doctors sometimes use it to treat lung cancer or breast cancer that has spread to the lining of the lung.